-A policy with a universal freebie at its heart didn’t meet with such enthusiasm politically once the age of austerity took hold.
-CTFs were axed, and replaced by the Junior ISA, leaving many parents unsure whether their child ever qualified, whether they received a payment, how much for, and where on earth that cash is now.
+They were replaced by the Junior ISA, leaving many parents unsure whether their child ever qualified, whether they received a payment, how much for, and where on earth that cash is now.

-In fact, it’s thought that parents have lost track of 900,000 CTF accounts.
+In fact, it’s thought that parents have lost track of around one million CTF accounts.

 Did your child have one?

 As mentioned, CTFs were technically launched in 2005, but were actually given to all children born on or after 1 September 2002.

 Each child received a voucher worth £250 (or £500 for those from lower income families), which their parents could choose to put into a cash account, or an investment CTF.

 The Government would then top it up with another £250 at the age of seven, and friends and family could also pay into the account (up to an annual limit).

 After the coalition Government came to power, in August 2010, they were scaled back, so children received £50 (or £100 for those from lower income families), and those aged seven no longer received the top up.

 Then from 1 January 2011, new CTFs were scrapped altogether – although children who already had one would keep it.